mahaarbo/franka_ros/README.md

 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information.

 ## ROS 2
 `libfranka` must be installed locally and you must use the correct version.
-Use the cmake cache entry `-DFranka_DIR:PATH=/path/to/libfranka/build`.
+Use the cmake cache entry `-DFranka_DIR:PATH=/path/to/libfranka/build` when running colcon build.

-As xacro integration in ros2 is not complete for python-based launch scripts, urdfs are included for Franka Emika Panda with and without gripper.

-For ROS 2 Eloquent and Dashing, there are URDFs included instead of using the xacro.
-For Foxy and above, the `command` method can be used to generate the URDFs from the xacro.
+To run the franka visualization:

+1. build and source with [`ros2_control`][ros2control]
+2. Test the visualizer with `ros2 launch franka_visualization franka_visualization.launch.py robot_ip:=<fci-ip>`
+3. Test the hardware interface with `ros2 launch franka_hw franka_hw_test.launch.py robot_ip:=<fci-ip>`
+    1. In a different terminal run `ros2 control load_controller --set_state start joint_state_broadcaster` to get the joint states
+    2. Then run `ros2 control load_controller --set_state start forward_command_controller_velocity`
+    3. Publish some joint velocity commands to test it out
+    4. Switch to `forward_command_controller_position` and be ready on the emergency stop, because that one does not work quite yet.

+4. Test the `franka_gripper` action server (Did not work yet)

 ## License